 Providing accommodation for students has been increasingly popular due to rising enrolment rates at UK universities, indicated by the 31,348 (2.26%) student beds increase for the 2018/19 academic year from the previous year.
 Looking at historical figures, the long term increase in demand for student accommodation has been considerable; since 1999 the UK student rental market has seen a 61% increase in demand for accommodation, from 670,000 students back in 1999 to 1.1 million students now in 2019.
 (Cushman & Wakefield).

-Student accommodation offers a range of benefits for property managers:
+Student housing offers a range of benefits for property managers:

 - Student demand for housing is inelastic against economic performance, meaning you won’t find yourself with lots of empty units if a recession / economic slowdown happens.
 The student market is also predictable, planning tenancies is made simple due to seasonal demand, contracts last 9-12 months, starting before the first academic semester commences in September.

-- Furthermore, the nature of student lets offer high returns as they tend to live together in one property, maximising revenue per property.
-Additionally, the property is exempt from council tax, reducing costs of the managers and owners [local government finance act 1992]
+- Furthermore, the nature of student lets offer high returns as they tend to live together under one roof, maximising revenue per property.
+Additionally, the property is exempt from council tax for students and reduces costs for owners of up to 25% on their council tax bill. [local government finance act 1992]

 - Student accommodation agreements typically have joint liability with individual guarantors, which means that if there is a group of students living together, and one leaves, then the other students and their guarantors are liable for the full payment of the rent.